appview-team/appview/docs/CONTRIBUTING.md

 # Contribution Guidelines

 Contribution to the project is very welcome and always needed.
 Please see the below guidelines for contributing to the project.
-If you have more questions, please feel free to join us on [slack](https://cribl.io/community/#form).

 ## :exclamation: Licensing